RobTillaart/TLC5917/README.md

 #### Must

 - update documentation
-- buy hardware
-  - test test test
+- do hardware test test test ...

 #### Should